Scriptor/pharen/reference.markdown

 ### Data Types and Basics ### {#data-types-and-basics}
 Since much of the reference relies on using code examples, the following list of points should be read to ensure the examples are fully understood.
 - Comments start with a semicolon and go to the end of the line.
-- Numbers (integers, floats, and positive/negative numbers) work the same as in PHP.
+- Numbers (integers, floats, and positive/negative numbers) work as they do in PHP.
 - Strings are always double-quoted and are equivalent to PHP's double-quoted strings.
-All escape characters will work.
+All escape characters will work, and a double-quote inside a string can be escaped as well.
 - Variables do not have the `$` prefix as they do in PHP (unless a variable is used as a function name).
 - Constants should not have any lower-case letters.
 - Dashes are legal characters in names, they are converted to underscores in the resulting PHP code.
+- Commas are just syntax sugar and are equivalent to whitespace.
+Replacing a comma with any type of whitespace would not change the code.

 {% highlight clojure %}
 ; All comments are one-line comments